Zaf1ro/Pcaparser/README.md

 <br /><br />

 ## ABOUT
-This code is based on TCP/IP, written, maintained and improved by Jason Duan.
+This code is based on TCP/IP, written, maintained and improved by Jiaxu Duan.
 <br /><br />

 ## LICENSE